- Support Us

 Robert has consulted with other museums on master planning, exhibit development and design, project leadership and conceptual planning.
 He has a master's degree in educational technology from Indiana University, but is most proud of still playing basketball three days a week against kids half his age.

-Away from the museum, Patrick and his wife J. like to kayak and grow organic, blue-ribbon-winning plums and peaches at their home in St. Paul.
+Away from the museum, Patrick and his wife J. like to kayak and grow organic, blue-ribbon-winning pears, peaches and plums in Saint Paul.

 Joe started at the Science Museum of Minnesota as a visitor assistant while still in college.
 After securing a BA in Environmental Science and Political Science from Hamline University in 1996, he added responsibilities as Omnitheater usher and console operator, circulation manager for The Big Frame, Visitor Relations Manager, Exhibit Operations Manager and Project Leader.
 Joe has been involved with every traveling exhibition hosted by the Science Museum since 1998.